General Tax Policy

 - TTARA supports voter approval of taxes levied for enrichment purposes above a reasonable level.

-- TTARA supports a sufficient and appropriate level of funding necessary to efficiently provide an education that allows all students to be successful.
+- TTARA supports a sufficient and appropriate level of funding necessary to efficiently provide an education that allows all students to be successful in pursuit of their career and life goals.

 - TTARA supports updating elements of the formulas used in calculating school funding if there is a reasonable expectation that it will result in increased student achievement or student skills.